 After many years of revival after unification, Berlin offers many incredible sights to choose from.
-Here is a one-day itinerary for culture and food lovers.
+Choose the best time to visit this beautiful city and follow this packed one-day itinerary for culture and food lovers.

 Morning.
 Brandenburg Gate